intermine/im-docs/docs/system-requirements/hardware/index.rst

 OS
 ~~~

 * Any distribution of Linux/Unix should be fine as long as it runs Java and Postgres, Debian is our preference.
+Please note that Windows is not currently supported.
 * Use something mainstream and reliable like Linux or BSD
 * Use the system that your friendly sysadmin is most familiar with.
 * Not favourites:

  * Tru64
- * :doc:`solaris`
+ * :docs:`solaris`

 What we use
 --------------------